openemr/host-openemr-on-aws-fargate/README.md

 Because we use Aurora Serverless v2 in our architecture you're able to make unlimited requests per second to the RDS Data API.
 More information on the RDS Data API for Aurora Serverless v2 can be found [here](https://aws.amazon.com/blogs/database/introducing-the-data-api-for-amazon-aurora-serverless-v2-and-amazon-aurora-provisioned-clusters/).

+There's a script named "test_data_api.py" found in the "scripts" folder that will allow you to test the RDS Data API.
+On line 8 specify the Amazon Resource Name (ARN) of your RDS database cluster and on line 9 specify the ARN of the Secrets Manager database secret.
+Then you can execute an SQL statement of your choosing that you specify on line 13.

 Note that using this functionality will incur extra costs.
 Information on pricing for the RDS Data API can be found [here](https://aws.amazon.com/rds/aurora/pricing/?refid=d0d2d16d-a4b1-420d-b102-bf8ef4afa0c9#Data_API_costs).

 # Aurora ML for AWS Bedrock